BLemine/Github-Most-Starred-repos/README.md

 ### About :
-It's a react app to show the most starred github repos.
+It's a react app to show the most starred github repos within the last 30 days.

 ### Setup :
 First of all we've to install the necessary packages by typing :